stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 that the `periodAllDays` function produces, when the `DayPeriod` is a `Month`, belong to the same year and month.

+Finally the `periodLength` was tested and in this case the test suite is a combination of unit tests and property tests.
+We are checking that the period's lenght of all months is at least 28 days and that February's lenght is correctly calculated in a leap and in a regular year.

+Do you remember the laws that we mentioned in the previous section, well those were translated to property tests.
+Isn't it awesome?
+When we work and create property tests we need to think out of the box and find the property (law) that every test subject should satisfy, but once that is found is pretty clear what we need to check for.

 It makes sense right?.
 Also we can see the best of patterns in action, we're using them to generate a random month: `MkWMonth my@(YearMonth y1 m1)`, and we're using them to deconstruct a `Day` into `Year`, `MonthOfYear` and